tulika105/DL-LLM-Scripts/README.md

 - **Building Simple Neural Network (Keras):**
   - Uses TensorFlow Keras to build and train a neural network for the XOR problem.
   - Demonstrates model creation, compilation, training, and prediction.

-- **Building LLM from Scratch:**
-  - Provides a generalized script using HuggingFace Transformers for pretraining a causal language model on a custom dataset.
-  - Includes data loading, tokenization, model initialization, and training setup.

 - **Fine-Tuning LLM using PEFT-LoRA:**
   - Offers a generalized script for fine-tuning a pretrained language model using PEFT (Parameter-Efficient Fine-Tuning) and LoRA (Low-Rank Adaptation).